Senior Attorney - Training

 Occasional travel - *This position requires moderate to frequent travel within the 50 states and territories of the United States.

 Relocation expenses reimbursed No

-- Applicants must possess excellent oral and written communication skills and the ability to interact successfully with staff at all levels.
-Good organization and planning skills a must.
+--Applicants must possess excellent oral and written communication skills and the ability to interact successfully with staff at all levels.
+Good organization and planning skills are a must.

 CONDITIONS OF EMPLOYMENT

 --This position is in the excepted service and does not carry the tenure rights of positions in the competitive Civil Service.